+What is Hydroponics Systems?
 Hydroponics is the art of horticulture without soil.
 Hydroponic is a Latin word meaning “working water”.
 In the absence of earth, the water provides nutrients, water, and oxygen to the plant’s life.
 The hydroponic system is all about soilless farming.
+The hydroponic system is used for farming itself.
+It is one kind of farming.
+So you can say it’s hydroponic farming.

 From watermelons to jalapeno to orchids.
 The plants thrive under a delicate hydroponic system.